AdvancedPhotonSource/RareEventDetectionHEDM/README.md

 ## Usage

-This code has been mostly test with GE detector data at 1-ID.
+This code has been mostly tested with GE detector data at 1-ID.

 First, train the BYOL encoder on a baseline dataset (e.g., zero load):
 ```shell